Jack Hemingway

 John Hadley Nicanor Hemingway (October 10, 1923 – December 1, 2000) was the Canadian-American son of American novelist Ernest Hemingway.
 He was a conservationist and wrote two books on fly fishing.

 Early life

 Jack Hemingway was born in Toronto, Ontario, Canada, the only child of American writer Ernest Hemingway and his first wife Hadley Richardson.
-He had two half-siblings, Patrick and Gregory Hemingway, from Hemingway's marriage to Pauline Pfeiffer.
+He had two half-siblings, Patrick and Gloria Hemingway, from Hemingway's marriage to Pauline Pfeiffer.

 Throughout his life, Jack was considered by many to bear a strong physical resemblance to his father, but was more like his mother in temperament: "good-natured and even-tempered, and not particularly driven".
 He was named for his mother, and for the Spanish matador Nicanor Villalta y Serrés, whom his father admired.
 Gertrude Stein and Alice B. Toklas were his godparents.
 Nicknamed Bumby as a toddler by his mother "because of his plump teddy-bear qualities", he spent his early years in Paris and the Austrian Alps, and spoke French throughout his life.